Citation, DOI & article data

-Perthes disease is relatively uncommon and in Western populations has an incidence approaching 5-15 per hundred thousand.
+Perthes disease is relatively uncommon and in Western populations has an incidence approaching 5 to 15:100,000.

 Boys are five times more likely to be affected than girls.
-Presentation is typically at a younger age than SUFE with peak presentation at 5-6 years, but confidence intervals are as wide as 2-14 years 8.
+Presentation is typically at a younger age than slipped upper femoral epiphysis (SUFE) with peak presentation at 5-6 years, but confidence intervals are as wide as 2-14 years 8.

-Most children present with atraumatic hip pain or limp 3,5-6.
+Most children present with atraumatic hip pain or limp 3,5,6.
 Some children have a coincidental history of trauma.
-This may precipitate the presentation or precipitated the presentation or the realisation of symptoms that in fact had been longer standing.
+This may precipitate the presentation or the realization of symptoms that in fact had been long-standing.

-The most useful test to perform to diagnose Perthes is an x-ray pelvis.
-In a small number of patients with Perthes, the x-ray will be normal and persistent symptoms will trigger further imaging, usually an MRI.
+The best initial test for the diagnosis of Perthes is a pelvic radiograph.
+In a small number of patients with Perthes, the radiograph will be normal and persistent symptoms will trigger further imaging, e.g. MRI.

-The investigation of atraumatic limp will often include a hip ultrasound to look for effusion.
-It is unlikely (unless the avascular necrosis is established) that ultrasound will pick up AVN.
+The investigation of atraumatic limp will often include a hip ultrasound to look for effusion, but ultrasound is unlikely to pick up osteonecrosis.

-The radiographic findings are those of avascular necrosis.
-There is a separate system for staging of Perthes disease.
+The radiographic findings are those of osteonecrosis.
+There are separate systems for staging of Perthes disease:

-The radiographic changes to the femoral epiphyses depend on the severity of AVN and the amount of time that there has been alteration of blood supply:
+The radiographic changes to the femoral epiphyses depend on the severity of osteonecrosis and the amount of time that there has been an alteration of blood supply: